artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 * [The Social Coding Contract](http://blog.testdouble.com/posts/2014-12-02-the-social-coding-contract.html) - I'd recommend this to anyone on any topic, regardless of what they were really asking.
 * [Git Conflicts and Empathy](http://blog.testdouble.com/posts/2016-01-25-an-empathetic-guide-to-git-conflicts.html) - Understanding that a git conflict is that two people really want to do something positive.
 * [Finding Joy at Work](http://blog.testdouble.com/posts/2015-06-08-finding-joy-at-work.html) - On the risks of being in a small company.

-* Artsy's best-of for Juniors:
+#### This blog's best-of for Juniors:

-  - [OSS Expectations](http://artsy.github.io/blog/2016/01/13/OSS-Expectations/) - On how to talk the talk when thinking about Open Source
+- [OSS Expectations](http://artsy.github.io/blog/2016/01/13/OSS-Expectations/) - On how to talk the talk when thinking about Open Source.
-  - [Being a good OSS citizen](http://artsy.github.io/blog/2016/01/28/being-a-good-open-source-citizen/) - On how to walk the walk when contributing back
+- [Being a good OSS citizen](http://artsy.github.io/blog/2016/01/28/being-a-good-open-source-citizen/) - On how to walk the walk when contributing back.
 - Video code-reviews: [Eidolon](http://artsy.github.io/blog/2016/01/14/eidolon-code-review/) / [Emergence](http://artsy.github.io/blog/2015/11/05/Emergence-Code-Review/) - On the gestalt of an app.
-  - [Dropped Design Patterns](http://artsy.github.io/blog/2015/09/01/Cocoa-Architecture-Dropped-Design-Patterns/) - On understanding that decisions aren't permanent
+- [Dropped Design Patterns](http://artsy.github.io/blog/2015/09/01/Cocoa-Architecture-Dropped-Design-Patterns/) - On understanding that technical decisions aren't permanent.
 - [How To Write Unit Tests Like a Brood Parasite](http://artsy.github.io/blog/2015/07/06/how-to-write-unit-tests-like-a-brood-parasite/) - On using metaphors to understand complex ideas.
 - [Artsy's Engineering Compensation Framework](http://artsy.github.io/blog/2015/04/03/artsy-engineering-compensation-framework/) - On ways in which you can rank yourself.
 - [The Culture of Openness in the Artsy Mobile Team](http://artsy.github.io/blog/2015/03/31/the-culture-of-openness-artsy-mobile/) - On how a team talks about it's culture.
 - [Building the Xcode Plugin Snapshots](http://artsy.github.io/blog/2014/06/17/building-the-xcode-plugin-snapshots/) - On how your tools can be improved, and how easy it is to get started.
 - [MVVM in Swift](https://artsy.github.io/blog/2015/09/24/mvvm-in-swift/) - On understanding that there is more than one way to skin a cat.